Snake Eyes Piercings: Guide & Images

-Snake eye piercings aren’t for the faint of heart.
+Snake eyes piercings aren’t for the faint-hearted.
 They require a great deal of guts from the people undergoing these piercings because the list of complications is fairly long.

-But for some people, that’s part of the appeal.
-Knowing that you’re tough enough to tackle a snake eyes piercing can make you instantly feel like a cool bad ass.
+For some people, that’s part of the appeal.
+Knowing that you’re tough enough to tackle a snake eyes piercing can make you instantly feel like a cool badass.

 This guide will give you a good idea of what you’re getting yourself into when you decide to have a snake eyes piercing and what you should be on the lookout for when it comes to infections.

 A snake eyes piercing is when you have your tongue pierced in two areas near the front of the tongue – when a person with a snake eyes piercing opens his mouth, the piercings are spread out to look like two snake eyes staring out.

 Still, that’s not all there is to it.
 While someone who sees it may think it appears to be two unrelated piercings, a straight or curved barbell goes horizontally inside the tongue connecting the two.

 Here is a step-by-step rundown of what will happen when you walk through the doors of a piercing salon to get a snake eyes piercing.